eevalaiho/programming-exercise/documentation/installation.md

 1. Activate the environment

         $ source activate <env-name>
+1. Initialize database

+        $ python3 init_db.py

-1. Run the program
+To run the program type:

         $ python3 src/main.py
-    You can stop program execution by typing Ctrl+C
+You can stop program execution by typing Ctrl+C.